weareprestatech/hotpdf/README.md

 For more examples of how to run the full test suite please refer to the [CI workflow](https://github.com/weareprestatech/hotpdf/blob/main/.github/workflows/test.yml).

-We strive to keep the test coverage at 100%: if you want your contributions accepted please write tests for them :D
+We strive to keep the test coverage at 100% (but can't due to certain reasons - e.g., test file not available): if you want your contributions accepted please write tests for them :D

 Some examples of running tests locally: